matthewjosephtaylor/mjtdev-triage/README.md

 Sometimes there are so many problems you just don't know where to start.

-The goal of this tool is to provide a means of _categorizing_ and identifying a multitude of problems inside the context of a javascript project.
+The goal of this tool is to provide a means of _categorizing_ and identifying the _multitude_ of problems that other static analysis tools may find for a target javascript project.

-It depends on existing tools like
+NOTE: This is a 'personal tool' that will change as my needs change.
+Unless you are me, or have direct access to me to act as a guide, this project should be used with caution.
+Take from it what appears interesting, I offer no support or guarantees.
+I expect this code to evolve rapidly and unexpectedly in different directions.

+Target Project Dependencies:
+- typescript config
+- eslint config (planned)

 ## Usage